 This is Charlie, the eco-friendly ghost.
 But Charlie is so much more than eco-friendly.
-He’s founder and president of wouldyoulikeabetterjob.yes – a company that cares deeply about the environment and one that is poised to change the way we think about the workplace.
+He’s founder and president of wouldyoulikeabetterjob.yes —a company that cares deeply about the environment and one that is poised to change the way we think about the workplace.
 Just look at that face.
-My friends, Charlie is the kind of entrepreneur that can take us into the future.
+Rest assured, Charlie is an entrepreneur who will lead us toward the future.

-I know what you’re thinking – his head is full of fluff.
+I know what you’re thinking: But his head is full of fluff.
 How can this be?
-But it’s organic fluff, which is more than most of us can claim.
-Who has organic brain matter, anymore?
+But it’s organic fluff, which is more than most of us can say.
+Who has organic brain matter anymore?